-update as in S-CN.
-Instead of disseminating these messages, however, we treat each message as a query identifying the set of affected subscriptions.
-As in Figure 2, we view the range-min subscriptions as points in a 2-d space, and store them using a 2-d index structure that supports rectangular queries.
-An external-memory kd-tree, for example, would support such a query in $O(\sqrt{M/B}+J/B)$ time, where J is the number of subscriptions in the query rectangle.
+S-UN and S-MN Support Messages for unicast and multicast (Sections 2.1.1 and 2.1.2) can also be computed by leveraging above techniques.
+We compute reformulated messages for each incoming update as in S-CN, but instead of disseminating them, we treat each message as a query identifying the set of affected subscriptions.
+As in Figure 2, we view the range-min subscriptions as points in a 2-d space, and store them using a 2-d index that supports rectangular queries.
+An external-memory kd-tree, for example, would support such a query in $O(\sqrt{M/B} + J/B)$ time, where J is the number of subscriptions in the query rectangle.
 S-UN generates one unicast message for each such subscription; S-MN generates one multicast message that encodes this set of subscriptions.
-Overall, for an update with k reformulated messages in S-CN affecting a total of A out of M subscriptions, the server-side processing costs incurred by S-UN and S-MN are $O(k \log_B N + k\sqrt{M/B} + A/B)$ , compared with $O(k \log_B N)$ for S-CN.
+Overall, for an update with k reformulated messages in S-CN affecting a total of A out of M subscriptions, the server-side processing costs incurred by S-UN and S-MN are $O(k \log_B N + k\sqrt{M/B} + A/B)$, compared with $O(k \log_B N)$ for S-CN.